awsdocs/aws-directory-service-admin-guide/doc_source/import.md

 **Important**
 When you make an update to your AWS Managed Microsoft AD directory schema, the operation is not reversible\.
 In other words, once you create a new class or attribute, Active Directory doesn’t allow you to remove it\.
 However, you can disable it\.
 If you must delete the schema changes, one option is to restore the directory from a previous snapshot\.
 Restoring a snapshot rolls both the schema and the directory data back to a previous point, not just the schema\.
+Note, the maximum supported age of a snapshot is 180 days\.
+For more information, see [Useful shelf life of a system\-state backup of Active Directory](https://support.microsoft.com/en-za/help/216993/useful-shelf-life-of-a-system-state-backup-of-active-directory) on the Microsoft website\.

 Before the update process begins, AWS Managed Microsoft AD takes a snapshot to preserve the current state of your directory\.